ByteQuanta/Label-Quality-Noise-Analysis-Project/readme.md

 The analysis revealed the presence of label noise and distributional inconsistencies in the dataset.

-After applying label repair strategies, model behavior became more stable and interpretable.
+After applying label repair strategies, model behavior showed improved stability and consistency.
 At this stage, stopping with a cleaner and better-understood dataset was considered a successful outcome.

 ## Key takeaways